Latest EECS News

 REFERENCE TEXTS: None

-COURSE DIRECTOR: Aggelos Katsaggelos
+COURSE DIRECTOR: Prof. Aggelos Katsaggelos

 COURSE GOALS: To study the application of digital signal processing to problems in image processing.
 Topics covered will range from the fundamentals of 2-D signals and systems, to image enhancement, restoration and compression.
 A brief coverage of video processing (compression) will also be given.